Past and Current Chesapeake B-WET Projects

 Chesapeake Linked: People, Skies, Water & Place (LINKED)

 The Chesapeake Audubon Society’s LINKED will engage teachers and students systemically in Dorchester County, Maryland through investigative outdoor experiences, student-driven stewardship action projects, and synthesis and conclusions to find solutions at the community level to address issues facing the Bay and Atlantic Flyway.
 Through 30 hours of professional development each year, LINKED will improve teachers’ ability and comfort level with outdoor investigative learning and increase their knowledge base about Chesapeake Bay Watershed systems and wildlife, the issues they face, and the work being done by conservation professionals and community leaders to restore and protect the habitats that are critical to wildlife and water quality.
-LINKED will work with Harriet Tubman Underground Railroad National Historic Park to provide additional context of the historical and cultural significance of Dorchester County’s natural resources and how it relates to climate change issues facing the county.
 Chesapeake B-WET is providing $79.980.

 Climate kNOWledge: Student Research and Action to Reduce the Impacts of the Climate Emergency

-The Howard County Conservancy (HCC) will develop and implement a district-wide climate change curriculum with a Meaningful Watershed Educational Experience, to engage every sixth grade HCPSS student and teacher in robust hands-on climate science.
-To meet this goal, HCC will: host in-depth professional development opportunities for sixth grade teachers on climate science and environmental justice; develop climate curriculum including three unique field investigations with real life data collection opportunities; and will pilot and test the program with small cohorts of students and teachers.
-Each teacher will be provided with 30 hours of professional development and the program will reach more students and teachers each year.
+The Howard County Conservancy (HCC) will develop and implement a district-wide curriculum with a Meaningful Watershed Educational Experience to engage every sixth grade HCPSS student and teacher in robust hands-on ecosystem science.
+To meet this goal, HCC will: host in-depth professional development opportunities for sixth grade teachers; develop curriculum including three unique field investigations with real life data collection opportunities; and will pilot and test the program with small cohorts of students and teachers.
+Each teacher will be provided 30 hours of professional development, and the program will reach more students and teachers each year.
 By the third year, HCC will work with all 20 middle schools, all 45 HCPSS sixth grade teachers, and all 4,500 sixth graders.
 Chesapeake B-WET is providing $128,155.

 New York